richardschoen/howtostuff/installgitbucketonibmi.md

 ***It might be a good idea to create a GITBUCKET IBM i user to run the server nder for consistency.***

-## See Gitbucket site or Gitbucket github site for more documentation
+## See GitBucket site or GitBucket github site for more documentation

 https://gitbucket.github.io/

 https://github.com/gitbucket/gitbucket

 ## Databases
-By default Gitbucket uses an internal H2 database.
+By default GitBucket uses an internal H2 database.
 You may want to install Postgres on your IBM i and use that as a database instead.
 See the GitBucket site for config instructions once you have Postgres installed on your IBM i.

 Feel free to use my instructions on this site to set up Postgres on IBM i.